MartinBies/MartinBies.github.io/_pages/research.md

 This analogy extends beyond F-theory.
 Namely, also in type IIB string theory, the topological B-model and heterotic string theory, such zero mode countings can be phrased in terms of cohomologies of coherent sheaves.
 Even more, homological mirror symmetry is a categorical equivalence of the category of coherent sheaves (on a certain Calabi-Yau manifold) and the Fukaya category (on the dual Calabi-Yau manifold).
 This underlines the geometric importance of coherent sheaves, and is why I am very interested in studying these objects.

 In a very harsh first order approximation, merely counting sheaf cohomologies allows to tell good and bad string theory solutions apart.
 To facilitate such types of computations for a large number of geometries, I have developped software packages ranging from toric geometry to category theory.
-This software is part of the [*homalg_project](https://github.com/homalg-project) of [*Mohamed Barakat](https://github.com/mohamed-barakat).
+This software is part of the [*homalg_project](https://github.com/homalg-project).

 ## Software on toric varieties